bruceharrison1984/terraform-artillery/readme.md

 - Easily pass environment variables to Lambdas through commandline
 - Clean up all lambdas once testing has finished
 - Cloudwatch logging for deployed lambdas
+- Scenarios are executed sequentially, but responses arrive asynchronously

 ## Installation
 - Install node modules using either